ctrl-alt-del/devenv/README.md

 ruby -v
 ```

-## devkit (prerequisite for installing Rails)
+### devkit
-Download the latest devkit for Windows from here:
+devkit is the prerequisite for Rails.
+You can download its latest version for Windows from here:

 http://rubyinstaller.org/downloads/